L-Blondy/up-fetch/README.md

 <details><summary><b>Error handling</b></summary>

 Two types of error can occur:
-1. a response error when the server responds with an error code (`response.ok` is `false`)
+1. a Response error when the server responds with an error code (`response.ok` is `false`)
-2. an unknown error when the server did not respond (failed to fetch, runtime error, etc)
+2. a Request error when the server did not respond (failed to fetch, runtime error, etc)

 By default response errors throw a [ResponseError](#throws-by-default) Otherwise, the errors are thrown "as is"